gnithin/Notes/Notes/Regex/RegexNotes.md

 ## Regexes and Python

-Note: This is going to be about regexes in general and their usage in python.
-The text will be more regex heavy than python heavy.

 What are regular expressions?

 Regular expressions are a concise way to describe a string or a group or strings.